 This non-profit works with a diverse community of clinicians, communicators, researchers, and policy advocates to provide solutions and support for families struggling with addiction on a national, state, and local level.

 Click here to find out more about The Partnership to End Addiction.

 15. Our Military Kids

 Our Military Kids works with children K-12, providing grants for those who’s parents are deployed reserve and National Guard service members.
 They also provide grants to the kids of wounded veterans from every military branch.
-This non-profit provides grants through activities that help these military children build confidence and cope with their surroundings while their parents are serving overseas or wounded.
+This non-profit helps a sponsor child by providing grants through activities that help these military children build confidence and cope with their surroundings while their parents are serving overseas or wounded.

 Click here to find out more about Our Military Kids.